yiisoft/app/README.md

 ## Installation

-You'll need PHP 7.4.
-Additionally, [NodeJs](https://nodejs.org/en/) and npm are used to fetch assets, so they should be installed.
+You'll need at least PHP 7.4.

 If you do not have [Composer](http://getcomposer.org/), you may install it by following the instructions at [getcomposer.org](http://getcomposer.org/doc/00-intro.md).